-Commonly encountered seabirds in longline fisheries include shearwaters, storm petrels, and boobies, but the birds that are affected most by longline gear are albatrosses and petrels (BirdLife International 2011).
+Commonly encountered seabirds in longline fisheries include shearwaters, storm petrels, and boobies, but the birds that are affected most by longline gear are albatrosses and petrels (BirdLife International, 2011).
 Albatrosses and petrels can live for over 60 years and lay only one egg every one to two years.
 This means that any birds killed have an impact on the population.
 They also generally mate for life, and one bird's death means that its partner may never reproduce again.
 There are 22 species of albatross; 17 are threatened with extinction.
-In country submissions to the RFMO it is recorded that there are no interactions with seabirds.
-All bird species must be released as quickly and as safely as possible.
+Observer data has shown that there are no interactions with seabirds, however Electronic Observer Reporting says there are interactions.
+These interactions were not able to be designated at a species specific level but are thought to be mostly gulls.

-Table 5 - Potential ETP seabird Interactions recorded from similar fisheries and flag states country submission to RFMOs effectively.
+Seabird often see baited hooks as a free meal when being set and often become hooked or entangled often resulting in their death, those that survive need to be dehooked and released effectively.
 Commonly encountered seabirds include shearwaters, storm petrels, and boobies, but the birds that are affected most by longline gear are albatrosses and petrels.
 Albatrosses and petrels can live for over 60 years and lay only one egg every one to two years.
 This means that any birds killed have an impact on the population.
 They also generally mate for life, and one bird's death means that its partner may never reproduce again.
 There are 22 species of albatross; 17 are threatened with extinction.
 Albatrosses fly thousands of kilometres on a single feeding trip, mostly in cooler, higher-latitude waters, although many are globally distributed.
 But other seabirds are in warmer waters or specific to a region.